elliott-wen/vrhook/index.md

   </iframe>
 </p>

-## Access To Dataset
+## Access To Dataset && License
 You can download the current version of VR.net via this [link](/dataset).
-By downloading this dataset, you agree to our [conditions and terms](/policy).
+By downloading this dataset, you agree to our [conditions and terms](/policy) and the CC-BY-NC-SA license.
+Specifically, the material can be freely shared, redistributed, transformed, built upon and adapted for any purpose, but not for any commercial use.
+Anyone using the material must provide credit to the original authors and indicate any changes that were made.
+Anyone sharing the work or a derivative of it must do under the same license terms as it was originally shared.
+This prevents a derivative version being released under a more open licence that would allow commercial use.

 ## Dataset Format